4 Helpful / 1 Not

 - Shot placement is needed to score well

-This course is tons of fun.
-Its not often that you come across a course so vast and yet has good variety of shots.
+This course is tons of fun, its mostly wide open yet has good variety of shots.

 The constant wind really challenges your game on the open holes, as easy as they may look they are not always straight forward.

-Several open holes are complimented by the hills around the lake which you must shape your shots to stay in the fairway while managing to throw with good distance on most of them.
+Several open holes are complimented by the hills around the lake which you must shape your shots to stay in the fairway while managing to throw with distance.
 Good use of the elevation for the most part.

 The last part of the course finishes with some nice tee and basket placements with trees in play that work your mid range game.